 Contact the Attorneys at Woodruff & Mathis

 If you’re unable to work, Social Security disability benefits may be your only income, so it’s crucial to know what could impact that.
 If you’re in a position where your disability benefits have been terminated, work with the local disability attorneys at Woodruff & Mathis to determine the next steps you need to take.
-Contact us today to learn more about Social Security disability termination.
+Contact our Maine Social Security attorney today to learn more about Social Security disability termination.